deadfry42/SparxPlus/README.md

 This extension is not affiliated with Sparx, otherwise known as [Sparx-Learning](https://sparx-learning.com).

+### How to download
+Visit https://nikodem.co.uk/ and check the "Sparx Plus" Tab.
+> Available for Chrome & Firefox, with Safari planned.

 ### Discord
 Join the discord server, see some more information about it!
 https://discord.gg/uKbdBa4M5B